Can we talk about the Instant Pot for a minute?

 Since purchasing it several weeks back I have used it nearly daily as a slow cooker, rice cooker, and pressure cooker all with great success.
 When I started experimenting with chili in the Instant Pot, I knew I had to make something special to share with y’all.

-And so, I present this sweet and spicy Maple Bourbon Sweet Potato Chili
+And so, I present this sweet and spicy Maple Bourbon Sweet Potato Instant Pot Chili

-I love making this chili in the Instant Pot.
+I love making this Instant Pot Chili.
 I start by using it as a sauté pan to sauté the onions and garlic.
 Once those are done, I toss in the sweet potatoes and spices, stirring to coat, before adding the remaining ingredients.
 I then cover, set the machine the mode to “soup”, the timer to 15 minutes, and walk away.

 - 1 tbsp cooking oil